engrchrishenry/lensless_face_recognition/README.md

    cd fc_data_process/
    python prep_data_recog_complete.py --data_path "path_to_input_data/" --out_path "path_to_splitted_data/"
    ```
 2. [Optional] Run the following to generate pseudo-random noise locations.
-Skip this step if you want to use pre-computed noise locations in folder 'noise_locations' consistent with the paper.
+Skip this step if you want to use pre-computed noise locations in folder 'data/noise_locations' consistent with the paper.
    ```python
    python generate_noise_locations.py --loc_per_pixel 10
    ```